EnergyModelsX/EnergyModelsInvestments.jl/docs/src/how-to/update-models.md

 !!! warning
     We do not provide any constructors for `BinaryInvestment` and `FixedInvestment` as it is not possible to deduce the capacity directly from the provided constructor.
-    Instead, the model will through an error.
+    Instead, the model will throw an error.

 `BinaryInvestment` and `FixedInvestment` can be solved using the following approach, outlined for a `Source` node: